FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 `bootstrap.properties` files are found, all of them will be loaded and merged.
 If there are collisions, these will be logged and the first found value will be kept.

-An example for a valid catalog, that can be used for bootstrapping, is shown below.
+An example for a valid catalog that can be used for bootstrapping is shown below.
 Corresponding sample files are provided at `test/resources/bootstrap`.

 ```json